Course Overview

 Landscape Atelier 2b

-In this unit, you will identify a more specific location in which to test and develop design proposals framed by the strategic propositions articulated in the previous unit.
+In this module, you will identify a more specific location in which to test and develop design proposals framed by the strategic propositions articulated in the previous module.
 The physical manifestation of their ideas will be generated through detailed analysis of relevant precedent studies, theoretical readings and a series of experimental exercises in visualizing conceptual ideas and processes.

 Landscape Atelier 2c